pavlenex/btcpayserver/README.md

 The **Greenfield API** is our brand-new API which is still in development.
 Once complete, it will allow you to run BTCPay Server heedlessly.
 The **legacy API**, is fully compatible with [BitPay's API](https://bitpay.com/api/).
 It has limited features, but allows instant migration from BitPay.

-## How to build
+### How to build

-While the documentation advises to use docker-compose, you may want to build BTCPay Server yourself.
+While the documentation advises using docker-compose, you may want to build BTCPay Server yourself.

-First install .NET Core SDK v3.1 as specified by [Microsoft website](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+First, install .NET Core SDK v3.1 as specified by [Microsoft website](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 On Powershell: